-Step Action Lead When 1 LA to send the school visit notification letters, attaching the non-statutory optional pupil teaching group list template.
-The school will respond to confirm they have received this notification.
-The LA will contact the school if this is not received within 2 working days.
-Moderation Co-ordinator On 17th May (no earlier) 2 Moderators should exchange mobile phone numbers and email addresses to enable liaison to make the necessary arrangements to visit schools together.
-All On 21 st May 3 The Lead Moderator will contact the school if the optional pupil teaching group list is not received, to check if they have opted not to submit this information.
-The Headteacher should be reminded that this is non-statutory, and if this information is not provided then the selection of pupils will take place at the start of the visit.
-Lead Moderator 5 working days prior to the visit 4 Lead Moderator will select a random pupil sample and share the selection with the school directly and copy in the Moderation Co-ordinator.
-(If school has opted to provide this) no earlier than 1 working day before the visit.
-Lead Moderator 1 working day prior to visit (no earlier)
+Step Action Lead When 1 LA to send the school visit notification letters, attaching Moderation On 16 th the non-statutory optional pupil teaching group list Co-ordinator May template.
+The school will respond to confirm they have - received the notification the same day.
+The LA will chase the school if this is not received by the next working day.
+2 Moderators should exchange mobile phone numbers and All By 21 st email addresses to enable liaison to make the necessary Moderators May arrangements to visit schools together.
+3 The Lead Moderator will contact the school if the optional Lead 5 working pupil teaching group list is not received, to check if they Moderator days have opted not to submit this information.
+The prior to Headteacher should be reminded that this is non- the visit statutory, and if this information is not provided then the selection of pupils will take place at the start of the visit.
+4 Lead Moderator will select a random pupil sample and Lead 1 working share the selection with the school directly and copy in Moderator day prior the Moderation Co-ordinator, (if school has opted to to visit provide this) no earlier than 1 working day before the (no visit. earlier)